-The purpose of Business Challenges is to help you reach our goals.
+The purpose of creating a Business Challenges is to help you reach your goals.
 It helps you to:

-- Do innovative thinking.
-Ambitious goals demand that you step back and think: "What would it take to reach this goal?"
+Do innovative thinking.
+Ambitious goals require that you step back and think: "What would it take to reach this goal?"

-- Focus.
-Challenges help you make sure you work towards the right things.
-Usually fewer things.
+Focus.
+Challenges help you make sure you work towards the right goals—usually, fewer things.

-With the challenge defined, you can now start looking for ways to solve the challenge.
+With the challenge defined, you can now start looking for ways to resolve the challenge.
 The challenge helps you to work customer-centric.
-Questions arise and specific customer groups (more on Customer Persona here) help you to understand things from their perspective.
+Questions and specific customer groups (more on Customer Persona here) arise and help you understand things from your customers' perspective.

 Questions that will automatically popup are:

-A great way to find the real problems from the customer perspective, is by mapping their journeys.
-Once you know how your Customer Journey relates to the business challenge, you can prfioritize that particular customer problem that can solve your business challenge.
+A great way to find the real problems from the customer's perspective is by mapping their journeys.
+Once you know how your Customer Journey relates to the business challenge, you can prioritize that particular customer problem to solve your business challenge.

 Tips for writing a good Business Challenge:

-- Be audacious.
-If our goals aren't big, then results won't be either.
+Be audacious.
+If our goals aren't big, then the results won't be either.